redding/sanford-protocol/README.md

 ### Status Codes

+This is the list of predefined status codes.

 * `200` - `ok` - The request was successful.
 * `400` - `bad_request` - The request couldn't be read.
 This is usually because it was not formed correctly.
-This can mean a number of things, check the response message for details.
 * `404` - `not_found` - The server couldn't find something requested.
 * `500` - `error` - The server errored responding to the request.

-This is the list of predefined status codes.
 In addition to these, a service can return custom status codes, but they should use a number greater than or equal to 600 to avoid collisions with Sanford's defined status codes.

 ## Usage

-`Sanford::Protocol` defines helper methods for encoding and decoding messages.
+The `Sanford::Protocol` module defines helper methods for encoding and decoding messages.

 ```ruby
 # encode a message